mmistakes/so-simple-theme/events/stancon2018Helsinki/index.md

 How to arrive to the right place in Töölö campus
 </center>

 ### [Aalto University, Töölö Campus, Runeberginkatu 14-16, Helsinki, Finland](http://biz.aalto.fi/en/campus/otaniemi/)
 Tutorials on Wednesday 29th August, will be at Aalto University Otaniemi campus (Maarintie 8, Espoo) at 13min metro ride away from the Helsinki city centre.

+How to get from Helsinki to Otaniemi by a metro:
+* You need to buy a regional ticket ("seutulippu" in Finnish) before entering the platform
+    * 4.2 € with a mobile app ([link to google play](https://play.google.com/store/apps/details?id=fi.hsl.app&referrer=utm_source%3Dsovellus%26utm_medium%3Dreferral%26utm_campaign%3Dhsl.fi%26anid%3Dadmob)) ([link to Apple store](https://itunes.apple.com/fi/app/apple-store/id1340229182?mt=8&l=en))
+    * 5.0 € from machines located at metro stops ([link to a picture of a machine](https://www.hsl.fi/sites/default/files/styles/large/public/tyyliopas/automaatit_tyyliopas-01-01-01.png?itok=Nz7vduKF))
+* There is only one metro line in Helsinki, choose any metro going to "Tapiola" or "Matinkylä"
+* Leave in "Otaniemi"
+* Use exit B
+* Navigate to Maarintie 8 using the following map:

 <center style="padding: 0.75em 0 0 0">
 <img width="600" src="./arriving_Otaniemi.png" /><br>
 How to arrive to the right place in Otaniemi campus
 </center>

 ### Finland and Helsinki travel information
 * [Finland and Helsinki Travel Information](/events/stancon2018Helsinki/stancon-travel.html)